30: Frontier Psychiatrist - The Avalanches

 8:13

-So it was shot in color.
+So it was shot in colour.

 8:14

-So that was all shot on color film, but all the setting made
+So that was all shot in colour film, but all the setting made the look black and white.

 8:22